November 2022: Rights of Way Map Packs…

 RESPECT THE ENVIRONMENT

 - Keep your dogs on a lead whilst walking around the village, don’t let them wander into other peoples garden.
-Keep them under strict control whilst in fields, and in sight at all times.
+Keep them under strict control whilst in fields.

 - Don’t let your dog worry any livestock.